 Reflection & gathering

-“The Portland Art Museum’s redesigned, glass-ensconced addition, due to open in summer 2025, will make viewing easier and could be a boon to an ailing downtown.”
+“The Portland Art Museum’s redesigned, glass-ensconced addition, due to open in late 2025, will make viewing easier and could be a boon to an ailing downtown.”

 Framing the Rothko Pavilion Oregon ArtsWatch